 What’s worse is that we already know how this story ends.
 We were lucky to escape a nuclear disaster in the 20th century.
 Why would we want to tempt fate again?

-The Diplomat: Let’s focus on specific countries — the U.S., Russia, China, North Korea and Iran.
+Let’s focus on specific countries — the U.S., Russia, China, North Korea and Iran.
 What is the geopolitical rationale behind each country for building or bolstering its nuclear arsenal?

 Tierney: For the United States, there is a tendency to maintain the status quo.
 Our current arsenal is aging, so in order to maintain status quo, those weapons must be refurbished.
 It is in that process that some military planners like to push for new, enhanced capabilities.
 There is also concern that any Russian buildup must be met with a reciprocal American buildup.
 That is not, in the opinion of many, necessarily sound reasoning, but it is promoted by nuclear hawks who seem to have come out from hiding under this administration.